 Unit 4: Technical Studies 1

 Stage 1 will introduce you to core skills and concepts.
 These will allow you to develop a critical understanding of spatial practice.
 You will focus on studio-based projects, workshops and lectures.
-You will approach design for the human environment, exploring and representing different scales and typologies of spaces, buildings and places.
+You will approach design for the human environment, exploring and representing different scales and typologies of spaces, buildings and places, and considering the role of the architect and their duty of care.

 Unit 5: Design Studio 2